How do I become a...?

 There are a variety of ways to find this information from looking at job profiles, researching subject and sector information to talking to people who work in those careers

 Read job profiles

-If you live in the UK and are thinking of working abroad a useful starting point would be Targetjobs - Working abroad.
+If you live in the UK and are thinking of working abroad a useful starting point would be Targetjobs – Career Ideas.

 Learn about jobs and careers related to the subject you're studying